Tina Faelz: ‘Cold Case Files’: Steven Carlson, Killed Pleasanton 1984 Classmate

 More On The Tina Faelz Cold Case

 According to East Bay Times, Tina stopped taking the bus after having a fight with one of her girlfriends.
-Plus, some of the other kids had started to bully her.
+Plus some of the other kids had started to bully her.
 The area where Tina Faelz walked home from school felt creepy to some of the other students, said Kelly, a former friend told East Bay Times.

 “Kelly said that Tina stopping taking the bus to school with her after their falling out.
 Kelly named two girls and a boy — not Carlson — who would bully and threaten her and Tina with violence at the bus stop in their neighborhood.
 Kelly said she was too scared to ever walk through the dark and creepy storm drain tunnel near where Tina was found dead.
 Students used the culvert to travel between the school and the Valley Trails neighborhood divided by Interstate 680.
 The Las Positas overpass was under construction at the time of Tina’s death.”